 - Set your limits.
 Snacks are not the enemy.
 But if your craving for chocolate suddenly put you not the path to eating two candy bars on your way home from work, you'll regret it.

-Over the years I’ve had many, many clients who ate because they were stressed, bored or triggered by something else.
-Money, relationships and bad habits you’ve never been able to kick all play a part in cravings.
+Over the years I've had many, many clients who ate because they were stressed, bored or triggered by something else.
+Finances, relationships and bad habits you've are often unrecognized culprits of just wanting to eat despite that our body isn't sending true signals to eat.

 Crazy Cravings vs Normal Hunger